dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 class Exception2 extends RuntimeException{}
 class Exception3 extends RuntimeException{}
 ```
-Beware that exceptions should be unrelated, if you try to declare child and parent, it won’t compile
+Beware that exceptions should be unrelated, if you try to declare child and parent, it won’t compile - this is due to inheritance, you can catch all children with parent, so adding children to parent doesn't make much sense.
 ```java
 public class App {
   public static void main(String[] args) {